-- 1. graduate application - 2. official Academic Transcripts from all colleges and universities attended - 3. official academic transcripts from all colleges and universities attended that indicates the applicant has completed a Master of Science (Nursing) degree with a cumulative G.P.A. of 3.0 or greater

-- 4. copy of resume or curriculum vitae - 5. copy of current, unencumbered RN license - 6.
+- 1. graduate application - 2. official Academic Transcripts from all colleges and universities attended - 3. official academic transcripts from all colleges and universities attended that indicates the applicant has completed a Master of Science (Nursing) degree with a cumulative G.P.A. of 3.0 or greater - 4. copy of resume or curriculum vitae - 5. copy of current, unencumbered RN license - 6.
 APRN (advanced practice registered nurse) certification.
 NBCRNA (National Board of Certification and Recertification for Nurse Anesthetists) certified nurses must also provide transcripts.
 Evidence of 500 hours of clinical practice for those seeking the Nurse Executive program option (nurses who are not APRN certified must provide proof of 500 supervised clinical/practicum hours completed while enrolled in an MSN program by submitting official transcripts as well as transcripts demonstrating graduate learning in pharmacology, physical assessment, and pathophysiology).
-Students who have not completed 500 supervised clinical hours and/ or APRN 713 Executive Practicum (3) which has 135 clinical hours and/ or APRN 713 Executive Practicum (3) which has 135 clinical assessment, and pathophysiology, physical assessment, and pathophysiology must complete DNP 809 Advanced Assessment and Pharmacological Effects on the Pathophysiology of Body Systems (3). - 7. three (3) letters of professional recommendation addressing the candidate's strengths, and ability to succeed in the program with one coming from a current supervisor. - 8. admission essay (approximately 500 words) in which the applicant must address the following: - 1.
+Students who have not completed 500 supervised clinical hours may apply to Francis Marion University and complete DNP 845 Independent Study (3) which has 135 clinical hours and/ or APRN 713 Executive Practicum (3) which has 135 clinical hours.
+Students who have not complete DNP 809 Advanced Assessment and Pharmacological Effects on the Pathophysiology of Body Systems (3). - 7. three (3) letters of professional recommendation addressing the candidate's strengths, and ability to succeed in the program with one coming from a current supervisor. - 8. admission essay (approximately 500 words) in which the applicant must address the following: - 1.
 Identify an area of interest (administrative or clinical). - 2.
 Describe why you are interested in this area. - 3.
 Identify a potential clinical issue that warrants an interventional plan. - 4.
 Discuss how this issue is relevant to the current healthcare environment. - 5.
 Elaborate on why the issue is an evidenced-based practice subject. - 6.
 Synthesize how the issue is relevant to the role of the DNP-prepared nurse and the implementation of evidence-based practice.